wcorder1/propactive/README.md

 The application source code and deployment details (i.e. helm charts files, application properties, JKS files...etc.) were seperated in two different project repositories.
 This led to the following inconvenience:

-- Duplication: both application project and deployment project are testing against expected properties such as checking for compulsory keys and typed values (i.e. if a values in an integer as excepted), since we do have several microservices within our stack, these types of tests were duplicated across several projects.
+- Duplication: both application projects and deployment projects are testing against expected properties such as checking for compulsory keys and typed values (i.e. if a values in an integer as expected), since we do have several microservices within our stack, these types of tests were duplicated across several projects.
 - Maintainability: Since we have multiple environments to deploy our application, we usually end up with many application properties files.
 We also have a separate module to deploy the application locally (i.e. "dev" environment) and another